AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson3.md

 This command will deploy to your namespace, you will get the URL like https://<Runtime-namespace>.adobeio-static.net/<project-name>-0.0.1/index.html Now click the `like` button, you should be able to fire the event

+For your reference, the solution code for lesson 3 and lesson 4 is [here](https://github.com/AdobeDocs/adobeio-codelab-customevent-demo)

 Next lesson: [Lesson4](lesson4.md)